drcika/apc-extension/README.md

 - Most Linux distributions path: `/usr/share/code`

-- Arch Linux paths
+- Arch Linux paths: `/usr/lib/code/` or  `/opt/visual-studio-code`
-  - `/usr/lib/code/`
-  - `/opt/visual-studio-code`

 ## ⚠️Disclaimer

-This extension tweaks certain Visual Studio Code / VSCodium files.
+This extension tweaks certain VSCode / VSCodium files.

 > **Proceed at your own risk**

-In case of issues, the disable command auto-backs up the original file.

-The extension is designed to reapply patches after each VSCode / VSCodium update.
-If this doesn't occur automatically, re-enable the extension.
+- Automatically reapply patches after each VSCode / VSCodium update.
+If it doesn't, re-enable it.
+- When disabled, it creates a backup of the original files.

-Please be aware that this extension is experimental, and you may encounter bugs.
-Report any issues on the [GitHub repository](https://github.com/drcika/apc-extension/issues)
+Note that this extension is experimental, and you may encounter bugs.
+Report issues on our [GitHub repository](https://github.com/drcika/apc-extension/issues)

 ## Supported Configuration Options